pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 1. Install `qt5ct`
 2. Set the environment variable `QT_QPA_PLATFORMTHEME` to  `"qt5ct"` (add `set -gx QT_QPA_PLATFORMTHEME "qt5ct"` in `.config/fish/config.fish`).
 3. Run `qt5ct` and change the settings to your liking.
 Note: The default GNOME font is "Cantarell Regular 11pt".
+To select the default KDE "Adwaita" theme, you need to install it first: `trizen -s adwaita-qt5`.

 Now you can enjoy KDE apps such as `Dolphin` or `Okular`.
 However, you have to start them from the command line.
 A convenient workaround is to autostart them at boot.
 Create a file called `.config/autostart/dolphin.desktop` with the following content: